James Ellroy: Education

 In 1962, Ellroy began to attend Fairfax High School, a predominantly Jewish high school.
 While in high school, he began to engage in a variety of outrageous acts, many anti-Semitic in nature.
-He joined the American Nazi Party, purchased Nazi paraphernalia, sang the Horst-Wessel-Lied at school, mailed Nazi pamphlets to girls he liked, openly criticized John F. Kennedy, and ironically advocated for the reinstatement of slavery.
+He joined the American Nazi Party, purchased Nazi paraphernalia, sang the Horst-Wessel-Lied at school, mailed Nazi pamphlets to girls he liked, openly criticized John F. Kennedy, and advocated for the reinstatement of slavery.
 His "Crazy Man Act", as Ellroy describes it, was a plea for attention and got him beaten up and eventually expelled from Fairfax High School in 11th grade, after ranting about Nazism in his English class.

 Ellroy's father died soon after this, with his father's last words to him being, "Try to pick up every waitress who serves you."

 Early career

 After being expelled from high school, Ellroy then joined the U.S. Army for a short period of time.
 On enlisting, Ellroy soon decided he did not belong there and convinced an army psychiatrist he was unfit for combat.
 He was discharged after three months.

 Ellroy credits the public libraries of Los Angeles County as the basis of his writing.
 He shelved books at the public library.
 In a speech at the Library of Congress in 2019 he declared: "I am a product of the L.A.
 County Public Library System."
 During his teens and 20s, Ellroy drank heavily and abused Benzedrex inhalers.
 He was engaged in minor crimes (especially shoplifting, house-breaking, and burglary) and was often homeless.
 After serving some time in jail and suffering from pneumonia, during which he developed an abscess on his lung "the size of a large man's fist," Ellroy stopped drinking and began working as a golf caddie while pursuing writing.
 He later said, "Caddying was good tax-free cash and allowed me to get home by 2 p.m. and write books....
 I caddied right up to the sale of my fifth book."
 Ellroy has also summed up his life by saying: "Boy's mother murdered.
 Boy's life shattered.
 Boy grows up homeless alcoholic jailbird.
 Jailbird cleans up and writes his way to salvation.
 Jailbird becomes the Mad Dog of American Crime Fiction."